ConfMask/ConfMask/README.md

 ### Figure 5

 > [!NOTE]
 > The random noise generator has significant impact on the results of this experiment.
-The results may thus vary with different random seeds, but the average should be close to the results in the paper.
+> The results may thus vary with different random seeds, but the overall average should
+> be close to the results in the paper.

 ```bash
 python experiments/5.py --kr 6 --kh 2 --seed 0